 Comparing source code analysis to binary analysis is a bit like checking the nutritional value of the ingredients of an uncooked meal against those of a cooked one.

 The nutrients in your food are not what they were when you first got them.
 From vitamins to calcium to potassium, cooking improves absorption of some nutrients, but also changes the levels of the vitamins and minerals in the final product.
 Cooking oils and spices add much needed flavoring but also contribute to the caloric-value of a meal.

 Source code analysis is a valuable method for detecting certain vulnerabilities during the development process.
 There is no arguing about that.

-But beyond the fact that source code analysis is not feasible in many cases due to the lack of access to that source code (as is often the case in industries that rely on complex software supply chain - automotive, medical, IIoT and more) - binary analysis is essential for enhancing your product’s security risk posture, even when your product’s source code is available.
+But beyond the fact that source code analysis (SAST) is not feasible in many cases because it's simply not available (as is often the case in industries that rely on a complex software supply chain - automotive, medical, IIoT and more) - binary analysis is essential for enhancing your product’s cyber resilience, even in situations where your product’s source code is available.

 About the Author